hitesh920/deploy-mirror-leech-bot/README.md

 then send

-`mirror - Mirror
+`mirror - Mirror <br>
-zipmirror - Mirror and upload as zip unzipmirror - Mirror and extract files qbmirror - Mirror torrent using qBittorrent qbzipmirror - Mirror torrent and upload as zip using qb qbunzipmirror - Mirror torrent and extract files using qb leech - Leech zipleech - Leech and upload as zip
+zipmirror - Mirror and upload as zip <br>
+unzipmirror - Mirror and extract files <br>
+qbmirror - Mirror torrent using qBittorrent <br>
+qbzipmirror - Mirror torrent and upload as zip using qb <br>
+qbunzipmirror - Mirror torrent and extract files using qb leech - Leech zipleech - Leech and upload as zip